Skip to Content

 Zoologico Valladolid is a sanctuary to come and see animals and plants from the Yucatan Peninsula.
 There’s a big alligator pool, a large bird enclosure, lots of monkeys, and even jaguars.
 Kids will love the farm animals here too and the opportunity to feed some of the animals like the friendly goats!

-I will say it is on the smaller side for a zoo so don’t build your expectations up too high.
+I will say it is on the smaller side for a zoo, so don’t build your expectations up too high.

-It’s best to come early in the morning before the heat of the day sets in as you’ll be walking around a lot and you’ll want to see the animals before they hide to escape the heat.
+Because this is a smaller facility, it doesn’t tend to get very busy.
+If you head here on a weekday morning, you can be among the only people there!
+Plus, it’s best to come early in the morning before the heat of the day sets in as you’ll be walking around a lot and you’ll want to see the animals before they hide to escape the heat.

-Entrance to the zoo is 150 pesos ($7.50 USD) per person.
+Entrance to the zoo is 150 MXN ($8.70 USD) per person.

 9. Eat Mayan cuisine at IX CAT IK